Cardinal Flower

 buttonbush-butterfly-plant-native-gardening

 Cardinal Flower is a beautiful and easy-to-grow plant that’s perfect for any garden.
 By following the simple care tips we’ve shared, you can enjoy its bright red blooms for years to come.
-To get more ideas on native plant gardening, explore our native plant library or keep exploring our thematic guides below.
+To get more ideas on native plant gardening, explore our native plant library, visit our guide to the Best Native Plants for Rain Gardens or keep exploring our thematic guides below.
 Happy planting!

 UPDATED —